-There are several well-known non-surgical remedies to reduce and relieve the pain associated with the sciatica.
+There are several well-known non-surgical remedies to reduce and relieve the pain associated with sciatica.
 Regular exercise and stretching can go a long way to help those with sciatica pain.
 Here some more suggestions:

 - Ice & Heat – For those with acute sciatic pain, an ice pack or heat compress have been reported to alleviate leg pain.

 - Chiropractic Manipulation – Trained professional chiropractors focus on helping patients with spinal column alignment.
-Proper spinal column alignment assists in treating a several related conditions that can be the cause of sciatica nerve pain.
+Proper spinal column alignment assists in treating several related conditions that can be the cause of sciatica nerve pain.

 - Manual manipulation or chiropractic adjustments – These are high-velocity, short lever arm thrusts that are applied to improve range of motion in the back.

-- Mobilization – These are low-velocity manipulation, stretches and movements of the muscles and joints to increase the range of motion.
+- Mobilization – These are low-velocity manipulation, stretches, and movements of the muscles and joints to increase the range of motion.

 - Acupuncture – This therapy is centered around the philosophy of maintaining a well-balanced energy flow throughout the body.
 Tiny, hair-thin needs are used to pinpoint the area of the body where the pain is felt.
 The practice is approved by the U.S. Food and Drug Administration as a treatment for back pain as well as sciatica.

-- Pain Medicine – There’s prescription drugs and even over-the-counter medicine to help reduce sciatica pain.
+- Pain Medicine – There are prescription drugs and even over-the-counter medicine to help reduce sciatica pain.
 Anti-inflammatory drugs such as Ibuprofen or naproxen, and even orally ingested steroids have been useful to reduce the pain.
 Likewise, narcotics and muscle relaxants have been shown to alleviate pain for as much as a few days to a few weeks.

 - Epidural Steroid Injections – In some of the worst cases, an epidural is administered directly into the area affected by pain near the sciatic nerve.
 This method takes a while to show results, but it has been shown to bring pain relief for as little as a week all the way up to a year.